levimcg/levimcg.com/src/about/index.md

 ### About this site

 This site is built using [Jekyll](http://jekyllrb.com/), a really great static site generator.
 You can check out the [source on Github](https://github.com/levimcg/levimcg.com).
-Type is set in *PT Serif* and *Source Code Pro* from [Google Fonts](https://www.google.com/fonts).
+Type is set in *Source Sans Pro* from [Google Fonts](https://www.google.com/fonts).